Dragon Quest VII: Development and release Dragon Quest VII was designed by series creator Yuji Horii and directed by Manabu Yamana. Shintaro Majima signed on as art director, while series veterans Akira Toriyama and Koichi Sugiyama designed the characters and composed the music respectively. The game was officially announced in 1996 and originally expected to be released for the Nintendo 64DD. On January 15, 1997, it was announced that development had been moved to the PlayStation. By the next day, both stock in Sony and Enix rose significantly in Japan. In turn, the move to the PlayStation was described as a "semi-crisis situation" for Nintendo, with Japanese stock analysts and industry observers losing faith in the long-term viability of the Nintendo 64 line. Enix cited the larger potential market and lower cost of manufacturing CDs as the reasons for the change of platform. By 2000, Dragon Quest VII was predicted to be so successful in Japan that it would "create a 50 billion yen effect on the Japanese economy", said research firm DIHS. Dragon Quest VII would go on to be released on August 26, 2000, and sold 4.06 million games in Japan, becoming one of the highest selling games of all time in Japan at the time of its release.

+2013 remake

-On October 30, 2012 Square Enix announced that they were remaking Dragon Quest VII exclusively for the Nintendo 3DS and that it would be released in Japan in February 2013.
+On October 30, 2012, Square Enix announced that they were remaking Dragon Quest VII exclusively for the Nintendo 3DS and that it would be released in Japan in February 2013.
 Later that day, Square Enix confirmed that the release date would be February 7, 2013 for Japan.
 Similarly to Dragon Quest IX, the game features visible enemy encounters instead of random encounters, unique backgrounds and enemies that have individual attack characteristics.
 The remake was originally not intended for a release outside of Japan, in part due to the sheer cost and time needed to localize the game's substantial content.
 After numerous letters from core Dragon Quest fans in France, as well as Square Enix and Nintendo executives, the decision was made to release the 3DS port worldwide.
 In the November 2015 Nintendo Direct, it was shown that Dragon Quest VII would be coming outside Japan in 2016, with the new subtitle Fragments of the Forgotten Past.
+The 3DS remake is an abridged version as much of the content from the original has been cut, such as the intro, to shorten the length of the game.
 The international release of the 3DS remake contained a completely retranslated script which followed the localization style of games since Square Enix's release of Dragon Quest VIII in 2005, including numerous name and terminology changes for characters from the original Dragon Warrior VII release.
-The Western release also replaced the orchestral score from the Japanese release with the synthesized MIDI soundtrack that had been used in the Japan-only iOS and Android versions of the game, released in 2015.
+The Western release also replaced the orchestral score from the Japanese release, performed by the Tokyo Metropolitan Symphony Orchestra, with the synthesized MIDI soundtrack that had been used in the Japan-only iOS and Android versions of the game, released in 2015.

+2026 remake

+On September 12, 2025, another remake for Dragon Quest VII, called Dragon Quest VII Reimagined, was announced.
+This version, according to producer Takeshi Ichikawa, was "re-built from the ground up".
+Graphically, Ichikawa wanted to take on a "new challenge", with environments in the game built to resemble dioramas.
+The battle system will feature the ability to "Moonlight" as a second class, "Vocational Perks" as new features for each class, and various quality-of-life additions.
+In addition, the story will be streamlined to aid in pacing and accessibility.
+It is slated for release on February 5, 2026, on Nintendo Switch, Nintendo Switch 2, PlayStation 5, Xbox Series X/S, and PC.